scikit-learn/enhancement_proposals/slep025/proposal.rst

 Disadvantages:
 - No change for users
 - Bad practice is continued
-- Bad sign: scikit-learn community is unable to rectify serious grievance
+- Bad signal: scikit-learn community is unable to rectify serious grievance

 Discussion
 ----------